Desperate for Love

-Desperate for Love is a 1989 television film directed by Michael Tuchner.
+Desperate for Love is a 1989 American romance drama television film directed by Michael Tuchner.
 The film is based on a true story.

 Plot

 Alex Cutler and Cliff Petrie are 17-year-old teens who have been close friends since they were young.
 Alex is the most popular guy in school, with a promising future, while Cliff is an introverted teen who has never had a girlfriend.
 Lily Becker, an attractive cheerleader who is very popular despite the fact that she is known for being promiscuous, has been dating Alex for a while and is planning to marry him after graduation.
 Alex's father, however, feels that he should go to university and points out to him that Lily comes from a different environment.
 Moreover, he and Lily's father, the town's notorious low life hunter, are sworn enemies.
 Always doing what his father tells him to, he breaks off his relationship with Lily, which shocks and upsets her.

 Feeling depressed, she looks for comfort in Cliff, who she knows has a secret crush on her.
 Initially, Cliff does not respond to her flirtations, thinking that she might still love Alex.
 However, they soon find out that they have a lot in common.
 They both feel as if they are worth nothing and that they will never have a successful career.
 Lily confides in him that she is upset that she is often treated as trash and that men desire her, until she gives in.
 Knowing that he thinks very highly of her, Lily seduces Cliff and even plans on marrying him.
 When Alex finds out, he responds furiously, immediately ending his friendship with Cliff.
 He soon regrets having broken up with her and they soon reconcile.
 When Lily breaks the news to Cliff that she and Alex are a couple again, he is crushed.